gkmit-dikshant/colearn-docs/docs/test_plan.md

 ## 1. User Authentication — Acceptance Criteria

 ### 1.1 Signup
-- User must be able to sign up using Google OAuth or email/password.
 - User must be able to create an account with:

     - Valid email